EliteQuokka/Get-Installed-Programs/README.txt

 This program searches the Registry for installed programs (uninstaller).
 Note:
-This program will not searched all registry key.
+This program will not search all registry key.
-This program will seached "HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall".
+This program will search "HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\Windows\CurrentVersion\Uninstall".
 Only programs with an entry in this key path will be displayed.